黑料正能量

 Over the next two years, COAST will use the Rewilding Challenge Fund to support activity to:

-• Complete over 45 habitat surveys to map the seafloor using Remotely Operated Vehicles (ROVs) and divers
+• Complete habitat surveys to map the seafloor using Remotely Operated Vehicles (ROVs) and divers.

-• Recruit and train 30+ volunteers in marine science and citizen-led monitoring
+• Recruit and train volunteers in marine science and citizen-led monitoring.

-• Facilitate targeted roundtables with policymakers, fishers and local businesses
+• Facilitate targeted roundtable discussions with policymakers, fishers, local businesses and other marine stakeholders.

-• Launch the data-driven restoration plan, backed by local knowledge and robust science
+• Launch the project, backed by local knowledge and robust science

-By the end of this project, North Arran will have a clear path forward to protect its seas 鈥 and a community ready to lead the way.
+By the end of this project, the north Arran marine area will have a clear path for its future, developed and delivered through community research, discussion and action.

 “黑料正能量 is proud to stand behind COAST as they take this bold leap toward restoring Scotland鈥檚 seas.
-Their ambition, community commitment and track record make this a flagship project for marine rewilding in Britain.”
+In our view, their ambition, community commitment and track record make this a flagship project for marine rewilding in Britain.”

 Jacques Villemot